thecodingmachine/kickoff-docker-php/README.md

 Redis is the database cache of this stack and it has been configured as the default session handler for PHP.

-The hostname of Redis in your PHP-FPM container is equal to `redis`.
+The hostname of Redis in your PHP-FPM container is `redis`.
 To configure Redis to be the cache handler of your PHP application, you should refer to the documentation provided by your PHP framework.

 **Note:** You should not use [predis](https://github.com/nrk/predis), as [phpredis](https://github.com/phpredis/phpredis)